Sashok9203/15_Puzzle/README.md

 A simple game written in С++.

-Сontrol is carried out with arrows on the keyboard.
+To control using the arrows on the keyboard.

-The width of the playing field can be changed by passing the field size to the Game clas constructor.
+The width of the playing field can be changed by passing the field size to the Game class constructor.

-# Example
-     Game game(value);

-     The value must be between 3 and 9.